Avisa Recovery

 how long does ecstasy stay in your system

-How long ecstasy stays in your system can vary depending on various factors.
-Popularized initially as a club drug in the 1980s, ecstasy’s usage has diversified across different settings.
-Despite its popularity, ecstasy can lead to several harmful effects, some of which can be fatal.
-Detection times vary: it can typically be detected for up to 3 days in blood and saliva tests, 5 days in urine tests, and months after last use in hair strand testing.
+How long ecstasy stays in your system can vary based on several factors.
+Initially popularized as a club drug in the 1980s, ecstasy is now used in various settings.
+Despite its popularity, ecstasy can cause harmful effects, some of which can be fatal.

 What is Ecstasy?